JasperE84/PyFusionSolarDataRelay/README.md

 ![Grafana dashboard screenshot](./Examples/grafana-screenshot.png)

-# Grafana solar PV dashboard elements on Xibo narrowcasting system
+# Grafana solar PV dashboard elements on Xibo digital signage system
 I'm using individual the elements on this dashboard to show the PV solar statistics on a free and open source [Xibo Digital Signage](https://xibo.org.uk/) narrowcasting system.

 Take the following steps to achieve this: